evgenyneu/keychain-swift/README.md

 ### Verify successful operation

 One can verify if `set`, `delete` and `clear` methods finished successfully by checking their return values.
-Those methods return `true` on sucecss and `false` on error.
+Those methods return `true` on success and `false` on error.

 ```Swift
 if keychain.set("hello world", forKey: "my key") {